Beloin/SwarmEngine/README.md

 To show some interface we are using OpenGL with GLFW and GLAD framework to manage our pointers and startup.

-In our simulation, we will only use a Boids-like simulation of the Swarm process.
+In our simulation, we will only use a [Boids-like simulation](https://en.wikipedia.org/wiki/Boids), comparing by the proximity of the organisms.
 We have a swarm moving on its way and a single organism stopped.
 When the Swarm pass close by the Organism, they are attracted to the swarm, moving closely to swarm without knowing where they are going.

 ## One Organism Attraction Example